approvals/ApprovalTests.cpp/doc/TemplatePage.md

 ## <a name='FirstSectionHere'></a>First Section Here

-*(nothing to see here: this is a template file, for creating new pages of documentation...)*
+*Nothing to see here: this is a template file, for creating new pages of documentation...*

+*For help with creating and maintaining documentation in this project, see [Contributing to ApprovalTests.cpp](Contributing.md#top).*

 ---